 The Standards Group MUST include an “Application Security” section in each software related technical standard.

-We believe that the most important way to ensure that application security is considered during the development of any technical standard related to software is to require a section focusing on that topic.
+OWASP believes that the most important way to ensure that application security is considered during the development of any technical standard related to software is to require a section focusing on that topic.
 Even for standards that do not have any need for specific application security requirements, the process of considering possible application security implications and documenting the outcome is a critical part of the standards creation process.

 The Standards Group MUST provide OWASP a “notice and comment” period when releasing standards that include an application security aspect.

 OWASP wants to help standards groups create strong standards that will secure technologies.
-Ideally, we would be involved from the beginning in the creating of the standard, but we believe it is critical that we have an opportunity to provide comments and guidance to help shape the final result.
+Ideally, OWASP would be involved from the beginning in the creation of the standard, but believes it is critical that OWASP has an opportunity to provide comments and guidance to help shape the final result.

 The Standards Group MUST define or adopt a definition of Application Security.

-Without a definition of application security, standards groups may struggle with whether a particular issue should be covered or not.
-We do not try to mandate a single definition of application security for all standards groups.
-Rather, we simply suggest that standards groups must have such a definition in place.
-We recommend using OWASP as a way to help figure out what that definition should encompass.
+Without a definition of application security, standards groups may struggle whether a particular issue should be covered or not.
+OWASP does not try to mandate a single definition of application security for all standards groups.
+Rather, OWASP simply suggests that standards groups must have such a definition in place.
+OWASP recommends using its materials as a way to help figure out what that definition should encompass.

 Recommendations